-SYRACUSE, N.Y. - A federal judge in New York on Jan.
-13 denied a reinsurer's challenge to a magistrate judge's ruling, finding that the magistrate judge's finding that a certain document was privileged was not clearly erroneous (Utica Mutual Insurance Company v.
-Munich Reinsurance America, Inc., No. 12-cv-00196, and Munich Reinsurance America, Inc., v.
+SYRACUSE, N.Y. - A reinsurer asked a federal court in New York on March 17 for permission to file a letter motion asking the court to disqualify certain trial witnesses that were not revealed until after the end of discovery or, in the alternative, allow the reinsurer to depose the witnesses (Utica Mutual Insurance Company v.
+Munich Reinsurance America, Inc., No. 12-cv-00196, and Munich Reinsurance America, Inc. v.
 Utica Mutual Insurance Company, No. 13-cv-00743, N.D.
 N.Y.).

 NEW YORK - A New York justice refused to impose a heeding presumption in an asbestos trial in an opinion posted March 20, saying that absent evidence that a cigarette user who ignored tobacco warnings would have acted differently in the asbestos context, she would not impose such a standard (Donna Castorina, et al. v.
 A.C.&S., et al., No. 123077/01, N.Y.
 Sup., New York Co.).

 NEW YORK - A New York federal judge on March 17 confirmed a $5,733,023 arbitral award issued in favor of a United Arab Emirates (UAE) company in a dispute over the termination of a food distribution agreement, but refused to award it sanctions, finding that the other party's motion to vacate the award was not frivolous (Al Maya Trading Establishment v.
 Global Export Marketing Co.
 Ltd., No. 16-CV-2140, S.D.
 N.Y., 2017 U.S. Dist.
 LEXIS 39192).